2 Content Guidelines

 Did others who are not authors of the post make significant contributions to the package or its inspiration?

-Thank reviewers using their first and last names linked to their rOpenSci author page if they have one, or to their relevant online presence (e.g. website, Twitter, GitHub) and link to the software review thread.
+Thank reviewers using their first and last names linked to their rOpenSci author page if they have one, or to their relevant online presence (e.g. website, social media, GitHub) and link to the software review thread.
 There is no obligation to do this, but you could note something specific that you improved in your package or in your coding or documentation practice as a direct result of reviewers’ comments.

 2.3.6 Consider including a call to action